alsalafiyyah/alsalafiyyah.github.io/_posts/tawassul/2020-07-28-tawassul-through-awliya.md

-﻿---
+---
 layout: post
 title: "Tawassul through the Awliya'"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 1328-2"
+source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 1328, Question 2"
-category: [tawassul]
+category: [fatwas,tawassul]
-hijri: Dhu al-Hijjah 7, 1441 AH
+hijri: Dhul-Hijjah 7, 1441
 date: 2020/07/28
-shaykhs:
+group3: true
- - Shaykh Abdullah ibn Ghudayyan
+locale: en
- - Shaykh Abdul-Aziz ibn Baz
+lang: en
- - Shaykh Abdul-Razzaq al-Afify
+note: true
- - Shaykh Abdullah ibn Sulayman Ibn Mani`
+excerpt: "Is it permissible for a Muslim to make Tawassul by virtue of the status of the prophets and the righteous people?"
 ---

-Question:
+### Question:
 Is it permissible for a Muslim to make Tawassul (supplicate to Allah through a means) by virtue of the status of the prophets and the righteous people?
 I came across some opinions of scholars that Tawassul through the Awliya' (pious people) is permissible, for Du'a (supplication) in this case is offered to Allah.
 However, other scholars said otherwise.
 What is the Shari`ah ruling on this matter?

-Answer:
+### Answer:
 A Waliy (pious person) is someone who believes in Allah, abides by His obligations and refrains from His prohibitions; the Messengers and the Prophets (peace be upon them) achieved the highest grade in this respect.
 Allah (Exalted be He) says, "**No doubt!
 Verily, the Auliyâ’ of Allâh [i.e. those who believe in the Oneness of Allâh and fear Allâh much (abstain from all kinds of sins and evil deeds which he has forbidden), and love Allâh much (perform all kinds of good deeds which He has ordained)], no fear shall come upon them nor shall they grieve.
 Those who believed (in the Oneness of Allâh - Islâmic Monotheism), and used to fear Allâh much (by abstaining from evil deeds and sins and by doing righteous deeds).**" [Yunus: 162-163]

 Tawassul to Allah by virtue and honor of His Awliya' is of several kinds: